LamkaP/LamkaP/README.md

 Geotech Engineer (PhD) from tropical country:
-Leaving in Japan, obsessed with Big Data Analysist and currently learning CO2 Emission affect on Disaster Prevention.
+Living in Japan, obsessed with Big Data Analysist and currently learning CO2 Emission affect on Disaster Prevention.
 Don't hesistate to reach and collaborate with me!